grammyjs/website/site/docs/guide/context.md

 Similarly, you can access other properties of the message object, e.g., `ctx.message.chat` for information about the chat where the message was sent.
 Check out the [part about `Message`s in the Telegram Bot API Reference](https://core.telegram.org/bots/api#message) to see the available data.
-Alternatively, you can simply use Autocomplete in your code editor to see the possible options.
+Alternatively, you can simply use autocomplete in your code editor to see the possible options.

 If you register your listener for other types, `ctx` will also give you information about those.
 Example: